digitalsadhu/loopback-component-jsonapi/README.md

 ```

 ## Custom Errors
-Generic errors respond with a 500, but sometime you want to have a better control over the error that is returned to the client, taking advantages of fields provided by JSONApi.
+Generic errors respond with a 500, but sometimes you want to have a better control over the error that is returned to the client, taking advantages of fields provided by JSONApi.

-**It is recommanded to extend the base Error constructor, before throwing errors, ex: BadRequestError**
+**It is recommended that you extend the base Error constructor before throwing errors.
+Eg. BadRequestError**

 `meta` and `source` fields needs to be objects.